jazzband/django-rest-knox/docs/views.md

 - `user` an object representing the user that was authenticated
 - `token` the token that should be used for any token

+The returned `user` object is serialized using the `USER_SERIALIZER` setting.
+If this setting is not changed, the default serializer returns the user's `first_name`, `last_name` and `username`.

+Obviously, if your app uses a custom user model that does not have these fields, a custom serializer must be used.

 ## LogoutView
 This view accepts only a post request with an empty body.
 It responds to Knox Token Authentication.
 On a successful request,